vathes/Hires-Gutnisky-2015/README.md

-# Hire & Gutnisky et al. 2015 - A DataJoint example
+# Hires, Gutnisky et al., 2015 - A DataJoint example

 This notebook presents data and results associated with the following papers:
 >Samuel Andrew Hires, Diego A Gutnisky, Jianing Yu, Daniel H O’Connor, and Karel Svoboda.
 "Low-noise encoding of active touch by